-Susi holds a Master of Science in Cognitve Behaviour Therapy and Motivational Interviewing, a Higher Diploma in Psychology, a BA (Hons) UCD, a BA (First Class Honours) in Integrative Counselling & Psychotherapy from IICP College (Dublin), a Professional Certificate in Cognitive Behaviour Therapy and a Professional Certificate in Child and Adolescent Counselling.
+Susi holds a Master of Science in Cognitive Behaviour Therapy and Motivational Interviewing, a Higher Diploma in Psychology (UCD), BA (Hons) UCD, a BA (First Class Honours) in Integrative Counselling & Psychotherapy (IICP College), Professional Certificate in Cognitive Behaviour Therapy and a Professional Certificate in Child and Adolescent Counselling.
 She is a fully accredited member of the Irish Association of Counselling and Psychotherapy as well as a member of the Irish Psychological Society.

 Soraya Ahmid (MIACP) Psychotherapist

 Soraya holds a B.A.
 (Hon) Degree in Integrative Psychotherapy and a Certificate in Child and Adolescent Psychotherapy and is a fully accredited therapist with the IACP.
 She is currently completing her 2nd year on a Masters in Child and Adolescent Psychotherapy.
 Soraya offers a warm and supportive therapeutic environment where she believes that by using an integrative approach, the focus is on the individual as a whole and therapy can therefore be tailor-made to suit each individual client’s needs.